jonriber/DSA-Data-Structures-and-Algorithms/ALGORITHMS/Brute Force/README.md

 Combinations are defined on the variable `charset`.

 A built in python method is used to test all combinations within a range.
 The method is `itertools.product`.

+## Considerations

+This is a very very slow attempt to break a password, and statistically, it has almost zero chance to crack a real case scenario, due to a lot of variables.

+To work properly, it should be used together with another tools, like well projected social engineering questions, almost like creating a funnel strategy to increase chances and probabilities of guessing it correctly.

+The next level is to use dictionary attacks, which are generally faster and based on a large amount of data.